Women's rights in Saudi Arabia: Children

 In 2019, Saudi Arabia officially banned child marriages and set the minimum age for marriage as 18 years for both women and men.
 In 2013, the average age at first marriage for Saudi women was 25.

-Senior clergy originally opposed the push to ban child marriage; they argued that a girl reaches adulthood at puberty.
+Senior clergy originally opposed the push to ban child marriage.
+They argued that a girl reaches adulthood at puberty.
 Most Saudi religious authorities have defended the marriage of girls as young as nine and boys as young as fifteen.
 However, they also believe that a father can marry off his prepubescent daughter so long as consummation is delayed until puberty.
-A 2009 think-tank report on women's education concluded "Early marriage (before 16 years)...negatively influences a woman's chance of employment and the economic status of the family.
+A 2009 think-tank report on women's education concluded "Early marriage (before 16 years)... negatively influences a woman's chance of employment and the economic status of the family.
 It also negatively affects her health as they are at greater risk of dying from causes related to pregnancy and childbirth."
 A 2004 United Nations report found that 16% of Saudi female teens were or had been married.

 The government's Saudi Human Rights Commission condemned child marriage in 2009, calling it "a clear violation against children and their psychological, moral and physical rights."
 It recommended that marriage officials adhere to a minimum age of 17 for females and 18 for males.
 A 2010 news report documented the case of Shareefa, an abandoned child-bride.
 Shareefa was married to an 80-year-old man when she was 10.
-The deal was arranged by the girl's father in exchange for money against the wishes of her mother.
+The deal was arranged by the girl's father in exchange for money, and against the wishes of her mother.
 Her husband divorced her a few months after the marriage without her knowledge and abandoned her at the age of 21.
-The mother is attempting legal action, arguing that "Shareefa is now 21, she has lost more than 10 years of her life, her chance for an education, a decent marriage and normal life.
+The mother then attempted legal action, arguing that "Shareefa is now 21, she has lost more than 10 years of her life, her chance for an education, a decent marriage and normal life.
 Who is going to take responsibility for what she has gone through?"

 In 2013, the Directorate General of Passports allowed Saudi women married to foreigners to sponsor their children so that the children can have residency permits (iqamas) with their mothers named as the sponsors.
 Iqamas also grant children the right to work in the private sector in Saudi Arabia while on the sponsorship of their mothers.
 They also allow mothers to bring their children living abroad back to Saudi Arabia if they have no criminal records.
-Foreign men married to Saudi women were also granted the right to work in the private sector while on the sponsorship of their wives on condition that the title on their iqamas should be written as "husband of a Saudi wife" and that they should have valid passports enabling them to return to their homes at any time.
+Foreign men married to Saudi women were also granted the right to work in the private sector while on the sponsorship of their wives on condition that the title on their iqamas should be written as "husband of a Saudi wife," and that they should have valid passports enabling them to return to their homes at any time.